Meet the Experts Behind WorkLife

 A member of the Center for WorkLife Wellbeing team since its inception, Jessica Hinckle finds joy in supporting her colleagues to enhance the wellbeing of the many caregivers the center is reaching.
 She feels profoundly grateful for the center’s growth and the positive impact it makes in empowering caregivers to be fulfilled and flourishing.
 Through her work, she has learned to build decompression time into her home life, where she has taken up crocheting, a creative pastime that enhances her sense of wellbeing.

 A longtime advocate of wellbeing, Danielle Kuhn is the initial point of contact for organizations who want to learn more about the center’s mission of promoting wellbeing in the workplace.
-She also works with ChristianaCare wellbeing champions and space modifications committees to establish OASIS (Opportunity to Achieve Staff Inspiration and Strength) rooms throughout the health system, places where staff can relax, refresh and decompress.
+Danielle provides project management leadership in strategic planning and performance improvement of the Center.
+She also works with ChristianaCare wellbeing ambassadors, who promote a culture of wellbeing within their teams.
 Organizing social connections for friends and family and practicing gratitude in her home life enhances her role in implementing WorkLife Wellbeing initiatives that promote the Center’s mission.

 Center for WorkLife Wellbeing Champions